shayghc/myreads/README.md

 2. cd into the project root and run `npm install`
 3. run `npm start` to activate the server.

-If you follow those steps the app should open in your default browser.
+Follow these steps to open the app in your default browser.

 ## Important